Declan Jones: British GT Championship

-For 2013, Declan Jones signed for Century Motorsport to compete in the British GT Championship, partnering Zoë Wenham, for the first 5 rounds, and Nathan Freke for rounds 6 and 7,in a GT4-class Ginetta G50.
+For 2013, DJones signed for Century Motorsport to compete in the British GT Championship, partnering Zoë Wenham, for the first 5 rounds, and Nathan Freke for rounds 6 and 7, in a GT4-class Ginetta G50.
 He finished 1st in the first two rounds at Oulton Park becoming one of the youngest ever winners in the series.

-For 2014 Declan Jones again will compete in the Avon Tyres British GT Championship, running with ABG Motorsport and using a BMW GT4.
+For 2014 Jones would once again the Avon Tyres British GT Championship, running with ABG Motorsport and using a BMW GT4.

-Declan Jones began the 2014 Avon Tyres British GT Championship with two fifth places at Oulton Park.
+Jones began the 2014 Avon Tyres British GT Championship with two fifth places at Oulton Park.